Journal of the

 6. Chemical and

-recommends the use of the International System of Units
+requires the use of the International System of Units

 (SI).
 The metric system of measurements and mass must be